Full-time undergraduate (3 years)

 Throughout the course, you’ll have the support of our friendly, helpful tutors.
 You’ll also go on trips to further your understanding – this may include museums and hospital departments.

-Healthcare science practitioners work in a variety of hospital clinics and departments, and increasingly within the community.
-They investigate the functioning of organs and body systems in order to diagnose abnormalities.
-They also find ways to restore function and reduce disabling consequences to the patient.
+Cardiac and Respiratory Practitioners work in a variety of hospital clinics and departments, and increasingly within the community.
+They investigate the functioning of organs and body systems in order to diagnose abnormalities as part of the patients care pathway.

 We use a wide range of assessment methods to help you and your tutors measure your progress on the course.
 Besides exams, these include laboratory reports, presentations, essays, a portfolio, patchwork texts (short pieces of writing, or 'patches', built up week by week), a research proposal and a major project.